trakerr-com/trakerr-javascript/README.md

 }
 ```

 We recommend with the above samples 2-4 you populate the EventUser and EventSession fields of app event with the pertinant data to help you identify issues.
+Option 1 sends no custom data at this time.

 ### Full sample
 ```javascript